conjure-cp/conjure/ide/report/Questionaire.md

 ### Questions

 Use the visualisation to find the answers to the following questions:
 * Did the domains change after Root Propagation?
+□ Yes
+□ No
 * How many solution nodes were found?
 * What were the domains at the first solution?
 * Which failed branch contains the most nodes?
-* Were there any repeated sub trees?
 * At which node did the lowerbound on the cardinality of the set first become greater than zero?
 * At which node was x first excluded from the set?

+### PartB